rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+12/03/2014 - Tharman

+	- Corrected wallPost.php to use the current table setup.
+Will now attach photo to message correctly.
+	- Adding newFeed php and js files.

 08/03/2014 - Tharman

 	- Created an overall 'homepage.js' controller file to control the document ready functions.